When it comes to metal forming cost, if price is the battle, total manufacturing cost of ownership or -- TCO -- is the war.

 - Intensive employee cross-training

-These practices all contribute to our competitive sell price.
+These practices contribute to our competitive sell price.

 Roll forming is the most economical production process for the bending of metal channels, angles, and complex shapes.
-We’ve been doing it the right way for more than 100 years.
+We’ve been doing it the right way for nearly 120 years.

 We can produce a lot of parts in a short amount of time.
 This is why Dahlstrom offers inventory management to further manage your operating expenses.
 Benefits of vendor-managed inventory include reduced inventory investment and lower administrative costs.
 Dahlstrom also keeps it lean with the Kanban philosophy.
 We use point-of-use feedback to develop the ideal, seasonally adjusted system so you don’t buy more than you need … and more importantly, you don't run out.